 Clubs and bars across the city throw freaking good parties for Halloween.
 The most popular city clubs like Instant or Dürer Kert are calling to wild Halloween costume parties.
-Make sure to warm up for the party on one of the special ruin pub crawls on October 31.
-Halloween-themed bar crawls price usually includes free drinks, free make up and lots of fun.
+Make sure to warm-up for the party on one of the special ruin pub crawls on October 31.
+The Halloween-themed bar crawls price usually includes free drinks, free makeup and lots of fun.

 Nightmare in Budapest Haunted House (October 21–November 5, 2019)

 Halloween Nightmare in Budapest is a scary attraction for thrill-seekers available in late October and early November at the underground Horror Labyrinth on Rákóczi út 30. (district VII, entrance from Nagy Diófa Street).
-A tour that lasts 30 minutes is filled with real frights and action-packed scenes.
-The Labyrinth that occupies 400 square metres (4300 sq ft) is filled with special sound and light effects.
+The tour lasts 30 minutes and is filled with real frights and action-packed scenes.
+The Labyrinth occupies 400 square metres (4300 sq ft) and is filled with special sound and light effects.
 Prepare yourself to see different kinds of monsters and dark creatures along the way.